keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 I'm here to help.[^36]

 [^1]:	I just fell down a pretty epic rabbit hole on the history of dieting.
 Guess what!
 Dieting has been going on for thousands of years.
-Eliminating specifc foods from one's diet got really big in the modern world when many Christian leaders connected dieting with "morality".
+Eliminating specific foods from one's diet got really big in the modern world when many Christian leaders connected dieting with "morality".
 These (men) literally believed spices and sugar led to sexual excess and civil disorder.
 So, expect me to write an article on that in the near future.

-[^2]:	Notice how I didn't include veganism, vegetarianism, pescatarianism, etc?
+[^2]:	Notice how I didn't include veganism, vegetarianism, pescetarianism, etc?
 Don't @ me, bro.

 [^3]:	Lee, Ryan W Y, Michael J Corley, Alina Pang, Gaye Arakaki, Lisa Abbott, Michael Nishimoto, Rob Miyamoto, et al. Modified Ketogenic Gluten-Free Diet with MCT Improves Behavior in Children with Autism Spectrum Disorder.
 Physiology & behavior.
 U.S. National Library of Medicine, May 1, 2018. [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5863039/.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5863039/)